 and the social security contributions.

 After these steps for company formation in Greece are completed, one has to obtain a company seal, which is used for sealing various company documents and records.
 For documents such as company invoices and account books, the company has to obtain a special company stamp from the Tax Authority.
+In case you are thinking of starting a business in Greece, our specialists can assist you.

 The last step for company incorporation in Greece